lbussy/keg-cop/docs/api/index.md

 Where:

 - `imperial` = True for imperial units, false for metric.
-- `taps` = An array with information for each of the taps configured.
+- `taps` = An array with information for each tap configured.

 Tap information follows the following format: